Introduction to Floating Stock

 - Floating stocks allow general investors to enter the market and take a position in the respective stock.
 An investor is allowed to buy stocks of the number of shares as per their capacity.

-- The overall liquidity of the stock depends upon the number of floating stock available in the market.
+- The overall liquidity of the stock depends upon the number of floating stocks available in the market.
 The higher the number of floating stocks indicates the lesser volatility of the stock and vice versa.
 If the number of floating shares diminishes, it is likely to create higher volatility in the stock price.

 Limitations of Floating Stocks